informationcake/mosaicking-SWARP/README.md

 ## How to build and run the container

-Clone this repository
+1. Clone this repository

-Build the image
+2. Build the image

     docker build . -f ./Dockerfile --tag swarp:latest

-Run the container
+3. Run the container

     docker run --name swarp -d -t -v "$(pwd)"/scripts:/opt/scripts/ swarp:latest

-Exec into the container
+4. Exec into the container

     docker exec -it swarp /bin/bash

-Run the .sh script in scripts
+5. Run the .sh script in scripts

+### Options

+Verbose is set to FULL, but you can change this inside the script